-.1 Pipes and their associated fittings whose integrity is essential to the safety of ships, including plastic piping required by Regulation 21.4 of SOLAS Chapter II-2 as amended by IMO Resolutions up to MSC.421(98) (hereinafter the same) to remain operational after a fire casualty, are required to meet the minimum fire endurance requirements of Appendix 1 or 2, as applicable, of IMO Resolution A.753(18), as amended by IMO Resolutions MSC.313(88) and MSC.399(95).
+- .1 Pipes and their associated joints and fittings whose integrity is essential to the safety of ships, including plastic piping required by SOLAS II-2/21.4 to remain operational after a fire casualty, are required to meet the minimum fire endurance requirements of Appendix 1 or 2, as applicable, of IMO Resolution A.753(18), as amended by IMO Resolutions MSC.313(88) and MSC.399(95). - .2 Unless instructed otherwise by the Flag Administration, fire endurance tests are to be carried out with specimen representative for pipes, joints and fittings2: - (i) Pipes: - for sizes with outer diameter < 200 mm the minimum outer diameter and wall thickness3 - for sizes with outer diameter ≥ 200 mm one test specimen for each category of t/d (D = outer diameter, t = structural wall thickness).
+A scattering of ±10% for t/D is regarded as the same group.
+Minimum size approved is equal to the diameter of specimen successfully tested.

-.2 Depending on the capability of a piping system to maintain its strength and integrity, there exist three different levels of fire endurance for piping systems.